realzvqle/mcserverimpleminc/README.md

-# Minecraft Server Protocal Implementation in C
+# Minecraft Server Protocol Implementation in C

-Trying to learn the Minecraft Client-Server Protocal in C by creating my own server software from scratch in C.
+Trying to learn the Minecraft Client-Server Protocol in C by creating my own server software from scratch in C.